Somerset Youth Offending Team, 5-7 West End, Street, Somerset, BA16 0LG

 The team is committed to working with all young people, their parents and carers and victims without discrimination because of race, gender, sexual orientation or disability.
 They want to help support each young person living in Somerset to have the best possible chance of achieving their potential.

-You can find out more about the work of the Somerset Youth Offending Team on the Somerset County Council website.
+You can find out more about the work of the Somerset Youth Offending Team and where our offices are located on the Somerset County Council website.